 There’s no hotter trend in 3D printing than metal.
-Read our metal 3D printer guide to learn about 3D printing metal at home and industrial, technologies, applications, printers, processes and materials.
+Learn about metal 3D printing at home and industrial, technologies, applications, printers, processes, prices and materials.

 Since 2014, metal 3D printing has become increasingly popular.
 And rightly so: each material offers a unique combination of practical and aesthetic properties to suit a variety of products, be it prototypes, miniatures, jewelry, functional parts or even kitchenware.